bthurber/kmm-scale/blogpost/kmm1-1.md

 # Summary

-## Milestones
+## Timeline and Milestones

-Check the graphs and milestones for the whole process
+Timeline and milestones for the whole process:

 ![](images/100002010000073100000379C64605D632B48403.png)

 - 11:42 KMM installation at HUB.
-- 12:17-12:23 KMM installation at SNOs (controller).
+- 12:17-12:23 KMM installation at SNO's (controller).
-- 13:30 KMM KMOD added and deployed to all SNOs.
+- 13:30 KMM KMOD added and deployed to all SNO's.
 - 16:20 HUB OpenShift upgrade from 4.12.3 to 4.12.6.
 - 17:50 Hub upgrade finished.
 - 18:22 First SNO (sno0001) and others start applying YAML for version signatures and for ICSP (just missing the upgrade itself).
 - 18:24 script to launch all the upgrades in parallel started.
 - 19:38: 1500 updated, 249 in progress.
 - 19:49: 4 nodes failed the OpenShift Upgrade.
-- 22:51: all SNOs, including the failing ones, are upgraded to 4.12.6.
+- 22:51: all SNO's, including the failing ones, are upgraded to 4.12.6.

-Metrics about spokes
+Metrics about spokes:

 | Metric                      | Spokes # |
 | --------------------------- | -------- |